Orthodontics – an introduction

 At Auckland Orthodontics we use traditional stainless steel (metal) braces with the options of having different colours, lingual braces, clear ceramic braces and Invisalign aligners.

-If you have any further questions or would like to discover the difference orthodontic treatment can make to your teeth, book a free Invisalign consultation with the friendly team at Auckland Orthodontics today.
+If you have any further questions or would like to discover the difference orthodontic treatment can make to your teeth, book a complimentary Invisalign consultation with the friendly team at Auckland Orthodontics today.